 The main Albergue in Los Arcos is at the far side of the town it is big and comfortable – but can be noisy from outside at night.
 In Los Arcos I ran with the bulls during a fiesta – it was an invigorating experience, make of that what you will.

 Ayegui – Irache Wine Fountain 2km

-The wine fountain is part of the ancient Monastery of Irache in Ayegui which is essentially a suburb of Estelle.
-There are two fountains, built in 1991, which are known as the Wine Source and Source Irache, one dispenses wine and the other fresh water.
-The fountain is gated and open between 8am and 8pm daily.
+The wine fountain is part of the ancient Monastery of Irache in Ayegui which is essentially a suburb of Estelle, it is the best known wine fountain along the Camino Frances and maybe Spain.
+There are two fountains, built during 1991, which are known as the Wine Source and Source Irache, one dispenses wine and the other freshwater.
+The fountain is gated and open between 8 am and 8 pm daily.
 There are two signs at the fountain: